HouzuoGuo/laitos/doc/Daemon: DNS server.md

 1. Observe successful "Name-Address" answers from the following two system command (for both UDP and TCP):

-        nslookup microsoft.com <SERVER ADDRESS>
+        nslookup microsoft.com <SERVER PUBLIC IP>
-        nslookup -vc microsoft.com <SERVER ADDRESS>
+        nslookup -vc microsoft.com <SERVER PUBLIC IP>

 2. Observe a black-hole answer `0.0.0.0` from the following query to advertisement domain:

-        nslookup analytics.google.com <SERVER ADDRESS>
+        nslookup analytics.google.com <SERVER PUBLIC IP>
-        nslookup -vc analytics.google.com <SERVER ADDRESS>
+        nslookup -vc analytics.google.com <SERVER PUBLIC IP>

-If the test is conducted on the computer that runs daemon itself, you may use `127.0.0.1` as the server address.
+If the test is conducted on the computer that runs daemon itself, you may use `127.0.0.1` as the server IP address.

 If the tests are not successful, and laitos log says `client IP is not allowed to query`, then check the value of `AllowQueryIPPrefix` in configuration.